 The most common many-body quantum models where localized states are found and well understood are tight-binding models, or lattice models with mobile non-interacting particles~\cite{der15, ber13,par13,ley13,ley18,bae23,lee24,mall25}.
-The first indication regarding the possible dispersionless single-particle eigenstates of $2d$ tight-binding Hamiltonian was given in the 1980s~\cite{suth86}.
+The first indication regarding the possible dispersionless single-particle eigenstates of $2D$ tight-binding Hamiltonian was given in the 1980s~\cite{suth86}.
 The study of special topologies of the lattice then led to the discovery of localization-induced ferromagnetism in Hubbard models at half-filling for finite on-site repulsion $U$~\cite{mielke,tas92,mielke93,tas98, Moes10, Moes12}.
-Further recent developments of these ideas provided the description of the para-ferro transition in the Hubbard model with flat bands in terms of Pauli-correlated percolation \cite{Moes10,Moes12}.
-In recent decades an essential progress was achieved in the experimental realization of the aforementioned models with flat band in photonic lattices~\cite{Ley18a,nat24,phot25}, cold atoms in optical lattices~\cite{Taie15,Ozawa17,Taie20}, as well as twisted graphene bilayers~\cite{gr23,gr24}.
-The Heisenberg model, or more complicated quantum spin Hamiltonians in general, are strongly interacting systems, suggesting that localized states in translationally invariant spin quantum spin systems are many-body localization states.
-Indeed, this is the case for one-dimensional quantum-spin models with disorder~\cite{MBL}, however the physics of localized magnons has much in common with a well-known examples of localization in tight-binding models.
-The a standard technique to work with spin Hamiltonians is based on the Holstein-Primakoff~\cite{HP} or Dyson-Maleev~\cite{Dys1, Dys2, Mal} transformation from spin to bosonic operatorss.
-In practice Heisenberg models may be handled in term of bosonic operators by a perturbative expansion of the Hamiltonian in powers of the ratio of average bosons number and $2S$, where $S$ is the spin magnitude.
-The lowest order of these expansions correspond to free bosons and formally leads to a tight-binding Hamiltonian, an approach which is referred to as a Linear Spin Wave Theory (LSWT).
+Further recent developments of these ideas provided the description of the para-ferro transition in the Hubbard model with flat bands in terms of Pauli-correlated percolation~\cite{Moes10,Moes12}.
+In recent decades an essential progress was achieved in the experimental realization of the aforementioned models with flat bands in photonic lattices~\cite{Ley18a,nat24,phot25}, cold atoms in optical lattices~\cite{Taie15,Ozawa17,Taie20}, as well as twisted graphene bilayers~\cite{gr23,gr24}.
+The Heisenberg model, and more complicated quantum spin Hamiltonians in general, are strongly interacting systems, suggesting that localized states in translationally invariant quantum spin systems are many-body localized states.
+Indeed, this is the case for one-dimensional quantum spin models with disorder~\cite{MBL}, however the physics of localized magnons has much in common with this well-known example of localization in tight-binding models.
+The standard technique to work with spin Hamiltonians is based on the Holstein-Primakoff~\cite{HP} or Dyson-Maleev~\cite{Dys1, Dys2, Mal} transformation from spin to bosonic operators.
+In practice Heisenberg models may be handled in terms of bosonic operators by a perturbative expansion of the Hamiltonian in powers of the ratio of average boson number and $2S$, where $S$ is the spin magnitude.
+The lowest order of these expansions corresponds to free bosons and formally leads to a tight-binding Hamiltonian, an approach which is referred to as a Linear Spin Wave Theory (LSWT).
 It will be instructive to compare our exact one-magnon spectrum of the Heisenberg Hamiltonian and its flat-band constraints with the spectrum of the tight-binding Hamiltonian obtained within the LSWT.
 We thus consider the sawtooth chain with Hamiltonian~\eqref{ham_gen} for arbitrary spin $S$ and employ standard LSWT for two sites per unit cell.
 Namely, the Holstein-Primakoff transformations with respect to the ferromagnetic reference state have the following form:

 where operators $a_j$ and $b_j$ satisfy standard bosonic commutation relations,